utmlibrary/toolkit/unity.markdown

 ## 1. About <a name="about"></a>

-Does your research require you to make a game or a digital storytelling experience?
-In this introductory workshop attendees will learn how to use the Unity Editor, import art assets, and create a mini-game.
-Attendees will also get a brief overview of game and story design and go through the process of building and releasing a game application.
+The Unity Editor is a real-time production tool that can be used to make games, animations, models, applications, and a variety of 3D and 2D digital content.
+Unity is used in numerous insustries, such as games, television and film, architecture and construction, and automotive

 ## 2. Resources <a name="resources"></a>